StateFarm-STEM/pyinthesky/README.md

 - [Greg Dirst@Unit5](mailto:greg.dirst.nf94@unit5.org)
 - report an issue by clicking the issue link towards the top of the page
-- Schedule a working session
+- Schedule a working session with your mentor and myself or between each other
-  - not only will you expect to learn something, I also expect learn what could help the lessons be clearer and make improvements
+- Reach out to other students in other groups and bring back to your group what you learned